seb1080/webOneBiteAtaTime/basics/webApp_architecture/architecture.md

-## Stateless web architecture vs. Statful web architecture
+## Stateless web architecture vs. Stateful web architecture

 - Stateless: dependent only on the input parameters that are supplied.